 Best Aeroplan Credit Card For First Time Credit Card Churners

-American Express Gold Rewards Card (this is a referral)
+American Express Gold Rewards Card (this in not a referral)

 - Sign Up Bonus: 25000